burrito-project/public/PRIVACY_POLICY.md

 - **On Android**: The Android ID is hashed.
 - **On iOS**: The "identifierForVendor" is hashed.

+### Location Data

+We collect your current location only when the app is open and actively in use.
+This information is used exclusively to display your position relative to the bus route.
+We do not store or share this data.

 ### Purpose of Data Collection